 This summary contains a general summary of the information contained in this prospectus.
-The summary may not contain all of the information that is important to you, and it is qualified in its entirety by the more detailed information and historical consolidated financial statements, including the notes to those financial statements, that are part of our Annual Report on Form 10-K for the year ended December 31, 2003 and our Quarterly Report on Form 10-Q for the quarter ended September 30, 2004, each as filed with the SEC and incorporated by reference in this prospectus.
+The summary may not contain all of the information that is important to you, and it is qualified in its entirety by the more detailed information and historical consolidated financial statements, including the notes to those financial statements, that are part of our Annual Report on Form 10-K for the year ended December 31, 2004, as amended, as filed with the SEC and incorporated by reference in this prospectus.
 You should carefully consider the information contained in and incorporated by reference in the entire prospectus including the information set forth under the heading "Risk Factors," beginning on page 6 of this prospectus.
 Except as the context may otherwise require, references to "Ocwen," "the Company," "we," "us" and "our" are to Ocwen Financial Corporation and references to "the Bank" are to our subsidiary, Ocwen Federal Bank FSB.